Did You know that Australia has the most deadliest snakes out of all countries in the world?

-But snakes aren’t the only scary animals that live in Australia or the waters surrounding it.
+But snakes aren’t the only scary animals in Australia or the waters surrounding it.
 There’s plenty of other monsters you wouldn’t want to come across in your lifetime.

 Do you remember the late Steve Irwin, the famous wildlife expert?
 Perhaps you know him better by his nickname the “Crocodile Hunter.”

 In this list, we’ll present you with a bunch of scary animals in Australia, the country down under.

 Related: Check out this list if you want to see some of the creepiest animals living in the ocean.

 1. The Sydney funnel-web spider